Pterocymbium tinctorium

 Pterocymbium tinctorium is a tropical forest tree species in the family Malvaceae, subfamily Sterculioideae (previously placed in the Sterculiaceae).
 In Vietnam, it is known as dực nang nhuộm.
 In Indonesia, it is called kelumbuk, where it is a significant timber tree growing to about 25 m high.
+In Cambodia, it is called Chan Tumpaing (ចាន់ទំពាំង).
 In the Philippines it is called malasapsap.

 Subspecies

 The Catalogue of Life lists the following: